yusukebe/remix-on-hono/README.md

 yarn dev:workers
 ```

 In Cloudflare Workers, reloading may be slow because Workers Sites need to be updated with every reload.
-It is recommended to use Node.js or Bun for a smoother development experience.
+It is not recommended to use Cloudflare Worker for a smoother development experience.

 ## Deploy